suak7/custom-x86-bootloader/README.md

 </div>

 <p>The bare-metal x86 boot system starts from the master boot record (MBR), loads a second-stage bootloader, transitions to 32-bit protected mode, and executes a C kernel.
-The bootloader is designed to support USB device detection through EHCI controller initialization.</p>
+The kernel currently runs without paging or interrupts, with PCI enumeration and USB controller initialization (EHCI) under active development.</p>

 ### Table of Contents